Yueyang

-Yueyang, formerly known as Yuezhou or Yochow, is a prefecture-level city on the eastern shores of Dongting Lake and Yangtze in the northeastern corner of Hunan Province in the People's Republic of China.
+Yueyang, formerly known as Yuezhou or Baling, is a prefecture-level city on the eastern shores of Dongting Lake and the Yangtze river in the northeastern corner of Hunan Province in the People's Republic of China.

 Yueyang has an administrative area of 14,896 km2 and the city proper, 304 km2.
 The population was 5,051,922 at the 2020 Chinese census whom 1,134,058 lived in the built-up (or metro) area made up of Yueyanglou District and Yunxi District, Junshan District not being conurbated.
 Yueyang is the only international trade port city in Hunan and a famous port city in China, at the same time, Yueyang's comprehensive economic strength ranks of Hunan second only to Changsha, the provincial capital.

 The city's most famous attractions are the Yueyang Tower and Dongting Lake.
 The most famous food is Dongting lake silver fish (洞庭银鱼).

 In 2021, the city's permanent resident population was 5,051,922, a decrease of 424,162 from the end of last year.